35 Christmas Eve Traditions That Create Merry Memories

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 From hanging stockings and opening one of your holiday gifts to leaving cookies for Santa, Christmas traditions make Christmas Eve a magical night like no other.
 Every family has its own rituals on the night before Christmas.
-Looking to add some Christmas activities to your holiday tradition before the big guy in red makes an appearance?
-We’ve gathered some unique ideas to help you add to your celebration, honor age-old Christmas symbols, and give your kids a memorable December 24.
+Looking to add some new Christmas activities to your family’s holiday tradition before the big guy in red makes an appearance?
+We’ve rounded up some unique Christmas Eve traditions to help you celebrate, honor age-old Christmas symbols and give your kids a memorable Dec.
+24.

 Open a gift

 Don’t open until Christmas?
 Not for the scores of families that like to get a little preview by opening just one gift on Christmas Eve.
-You can designate a specific gift (perhaps Christmasy pajamas) or just pick from under the tree.
-Read on for more specific ways to make the “one gift on Christmas Eve” tradition your own.
+You can designate a specific gift or just pick from under the tree.

 Hang a pickle ornament